We can’t deny the fact that the role of women in society has been radically changed in the past few decades.

 4. Safety and Security:

 Women employees are not safe in the office, not even in transports.
 Incidents of rape and sexual assault in office cab are making headlines every day on newspapers.

 Women have been the victims of sexual harassments by the male colleagues or driver.
 This needs to be stopped and for this, the higher authority must take necessary steps.

 Policies and laws can’t change the scenario or diminish the issues that are suffered by female employees at the workplace, the mindset and the level of acceptance of people require to be altered.

 To face these challenges tactfully and overcome them successfully, women need to be self-confident and aware of women rights.

 Allowing females to work out of home in different sectors doesn’t only signify that our society gives equal treatment to men and women, but also it shows that the problems at work which are the result of gender discrimination to some extent can be easily managed and solved.

 When we will be able to give a better and conducive workplace to the women employees, we can say proudly that women and men are treated equally in society.

-Nowadays there are several companies who are coming up with new policies and rules to offer safe and secure work atmosphere to the female employees.
-There is a sheer need to educate men, tell them respect their female colleagues and implement gender equality in the workplace.
+Nowadays there are several companies who are coming up with new policies and rules to offer a safe and secure work atmosphere to the female employees.
+There is a sheer need to educate men, tell them to respect their female colleagues and implement gender equality in the workplace.
 They should change their attitude and try to accept that female employees are efficient and can perform better than them.